dfherr/geminabox-release/README.md

 geminabox-release
 =================

-This gem is a dependency free option to add a rake inabox:release task that mirrors bundler's rake release task for your geminabox server.
+This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks to release a new gem to your geminabox server.

 ## How to use

-Simply load this gem and and patch with your geminabox URL before requiring bundler/gem_tasks in your Rakefile.
+Simply load this gem and patch with your geminabox URL before requiring bundler/gem_tasks in your Rakefile.

 E.g.